AhmedElgaidi/AhmedElgaidi/README.md

 ## Hello there :)

-A skilled web developer who is mainly interested in web security and penetration testing.<br>
+A skilled web developer who is mainly interested in web development, security and penetration testing.<br>

 ### My web skills: